jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 iterations = 1000
 ```

 Then, we need to decide by how much we change theta0 and theta1, for now let's use a fixed number, something small.
-Here again, this is just a first attemtp, you will likley have to try a few numbers.
+Here again, this is just a first attempt, you will likely have to try a few numbers.

 ```shell
 learning_rate = 0.02
 ```

-It is now time to run gradient descient.
+It is now time to run gradient descent.
 We are going to run a loop 'iteration' times (above, 1000).
-Each time, we are going to pick one value from x (Por), compute with our theta0 and theta1 the expected matching y value (with the operation we saw in class, y_predicted = th1_curr * x + th0_curr), then we are going to comapre that predicted y to the real y matching the x value in the Prod column.
+Each time, we are going to pick one value from x (Por), compute with our theta0 and theta1 the expected matching y value (with the operation we saw in class, y_predicted = th1_curr * x + th0_curr), then we are going to compare that predicted y to the real y matching the x value in the Prod column.
 That difference is the cost (y - y_predicted).
 We are going to run this operation column-wise, i.e., we do it for all values in x and y, and the cost is the sum of all these differences (thus 'sum' in the dth0 and dth1 below).

 Then, we are going to use this cost to decide how we want to change theta0 and theta1 for the next iteration.
 We are going to compute the derivative of theta1 and the derivative of theta0.
 The derivative is the slope, which tells us if the curve at this point is going downward or upward.
 You may remember from the class that the ideal slope is flat, i.e., slope is 0, which means that at this point the prediction is as close as it can be to the real y value.
-So if our derivative is negative, the curve is going downward and we want tp continue toward the flat zone (so theta0 and theat1 should be positive in next iteration).
-If the derivative is positive, we are climbing away from the flat area, and we want to go bacward (theta1 or theta0, whichever derivative you got positive), should be negative in next round.
+So if our derivative is negative, the curve is going downward and we want to continue toward the flat zone (so theta0 and theat1 should be positive in next iteration).
+If the derivative is positive, we are climbing away from the flat area, and we want to go backward (theta1 or theta0, whichever derivative you got positive), should be negative in next round.

 Think about it at the comparison level.
 If the difference between the real y and the predicted y is positive (y is larger than y-predicted), then we need y-predicted to be a bit bigger, so we need theta1 and theta0 to be a bit larger, and vice versa.

-So there a re a few ways to achieve this.
+So there are a few ways to achieve this.
 The derivative gives us a negative number for dth1 and dth0 (go back to the class material if you forgot how it is computed).
 So, taking dth0 as an example, if dth0 is negative (y is larger than y-predicted), then we want theta0 to be a bit larger, so we compute the next theta0 as the previous theta0 minus dth0 (as dth0 is negative, the new theta0 is bigger than the previous one).
 In fact, we could do something simpler, which is look at the difference (y minus y_predicted), then add something, for example our learning rate value, if the difference is positive (-> we want to increase y_predicted, so we want to increase theta0).
 If the difference is negative, remove the value of the learning rate, and change theta0/theta1 that way, at the 'learning rate' pace, for each iteration.
 We kinda do that, but we want to be a bit more clever.
 By multiplying the learning rate by the derivative, we make the change big if the derivative is big (i.e., the slope is stiff, and we are far from the 'flat' area).
 But if the derivative gets small, the change gets smaller too (so we slow down as we approach the flat area of the curve, to make sure 'not' to miss the minimum).

 We could run the loop this way, but then we would be missing a lot, as we would only get the result.
 It is nicer to see what happens, so at each iteration, we are going to compute and display the total cost, so we can track it, and verify that it is going down.
-It will not get to 0 (as you saw above that the poitns show a general linear tentency, but they are not all on a single line), but it should get lower from the first to the last iteration.
-We are also going to dispaly the iteration number, and the valus of theta0 and theta1 at thsi point.
-Lets do it:
+It will not get to 0 (as you saw above that the points show a general linear tendency, but they are not all on a single line), but it should get lower from the first to the last iteration.
+We are also going to dispaly the iteration number, and the values of theta0 and theta1 at this point.
+Let's do it:

 ```shell
 for i in range(iterations):